wendyli-repos/wendyli-repos.github.io/_posts/2020-08-17-django-notes-03.md

 	- admin()

 # Create the Polls app
 1.  `cd` into the same directory as your manage.py file.
-Type this command to create an app, the app name is `pools`.
+Type this command to create an app, the app name is `polls`.
     ```
     $ cd [to the project folder]
     $ python manage.py startapp polls